 Because these states include in Android Activity Lifecycle they are, onCreate(), onStart(), onRestart(), onResume(), onPause(), onStop(), and onDestroy().
 These called ‘ callback functions’.

 These methods are called when the activity is created or starts or when the user enters another activity.
 Similarly, when an activity pauses or resumes or destroys or when the user closes an application these callback methods invoke.

 18) What is APK?

 Android Package Kit (APK) also APK is the default file format in Android OS.
 The different applications in Android are available in APK format.

 19) What is the Database for Android OS?

-SQLite is an opensource database for Android.
-It stores data in the form of text file on the Android device.
-Android comes with the built in in SQLite database where as Google Firebase or Firestore database can also be used for Android apps.
+SQLite is an open-source database for Android.
+It stores data in the form of a text file on an Android device.
+Android comes with the built-in SQLite database whereas Google Firebase or Firestore database can also be used for Android apps.